 One other consideration is the wood.
 You want it untreated and free of harmful chemicals.
 Also, most lumber has a smooth side and a rough side.
 Place the rough side inside the box.
 This provides some grip for the wee birds to climb out.

-Nesting boxes need to be cleaned out after each nesting season.
+Because nesting boxes need to be cleaned out after each nesting season.
 Whether you are buying or making one, be sure it has a side or lid that opens and locks.

 Materials and Wood Cuts